Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 ![](../../../assets/images/vms/2-vm.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions:
-- *Start* - this option attempts to start the VM if it was stoppedd;
+- *Start* - this option is used to start the VM if it was stoppedd;
-- *Stop* - this option attempts to stop the VM;
+- *Stop* - this option is used to stop the VM;
-- *Soft reboot* - this option attempts a graceful shut down and restart of the VM;
+- *Soft reboot* - this option is used a graceful shut down and restart of the VM;
-- *Edit* - this option attempts to to change VM's name;
+- *Edit* - this option is used to to change VM's name;
-- *Resize* - this option attempts to change the Flavor for the VM;
+- *Resize* - this option is used to change the Flavor for the VM;
 - *Delete* - this option is for VM removing;
-- *Remote console* - this option attempts to use remote console for VM;
+- *Remote console* - this option is used to use remote console for VM;
-- *Download RDP file* - this option is available only for Windows VMs and attempts to download RDP file for the remote connection to the Windows VMs;
+- *Download RDP file* - this option is available only for Windows VMs and is used to download RDP file for the remote connection to the Windows VMs;

 ## Create Linux Virtual Machine
 To create new Linux VM do the following: